• Skip to main content

 How Long Do Chinchillas Live For In The Wild?

-As stated before, there is a difference between how long a chinchilla will live in the wild and how long it can live in captivity.
+As stated before, there is a difference between how long a wild chinchilla vs domestic will live.
+This makes sense.

 In the wild, the chinchilla is always vulnerable.
 Many predators are only too happy to make a meal of a little chinchilla, like foxes, owls, hawks, and other large cats and birds.